 - Crib size (45″ x 60″) quilt batting… I like a high-quality crib batting like Warm & Natural

-To get started, break your fat quarters into three sets that match well together.
+Break your fat quarters into three sets that match well together to get started.
 Look at the colors as well as the scale or size of the design.

-Now, stack your 18″ x 18″ squares with right sides facing.
+Now, stack your 18″ x 18″ squares with the right sides facing.
 Mark a diagonal line from corner to corner on one wrong side with a ruler and pen.
-Pin together the fabric squares at the corners to hold the fabric in place while you sew.
+Pin the fabric squares at the corners to keep the fabric in place while you sew.

 Press the seams open with an iron.
 This is my Panasonic Cordless Iron which I love!